Do you need to worry about wildfire smoke?

 - Limiting smoke exposure and taking precautions indoors can help

-(CNN)Hazy, smoke-filled skies from wildfires blazing across California are causing poor air quality and health concerns.
+(CNN)Hazy, smoke-filled skies from wildfires blazing across Southern California are causing poor air quality and health concerns.

-People are being treated at Napa- and Sonoma-area hospitals for fire-related injuries or health issues, including burns, smoke inhalation and shortness of breath.
+Officials have issued air quality and smoke warnings in the Los Angeles and Santa Barbara counties.
+Conditions aren't expected to improve for at least several days.

 Here is some advice for reducing your exposure risk and keeping yourself and your family safe.